dbmcclain/Lisp-Actors/xTActors/actors-base/README.md

 Lisp has so many different binding forms: LET, LET*, DESTRUCTURING-BIND, MULTIPLE-VALUE-BIND, SYMBOL-MACROLET, etc. Using them makes your code look like a veritable zoo of binding and cascading indentations.

 LET+ attempts to unify their syntax.
-Semantically, s succession of LET+ bindings is similar to LET*.
+Semantically, a succession of LET+ bindings is similar to LET*.
 Each binding completes before performing the next.

 But LET+ can be used to subsume the variety into a compact, non-cascading, form.